On the structure and dynamics of secondary flows over multi-column roughness in channel flow: Instantaneous secondary flows and their characteristics

 Figure~\ref{fig:percentage polarity} provides a quantitative assessment of the visual observations discussed above.
 This figure includes all cases listed in table~\ref{tab:staggered reversal} and table~\ref{tab:disproving sl/D}, arranged in decreasing order of $s_a/H$.
-The percentage existence of pathways refers to the fraction of the simulation during which a particular pathway is dominant.
-The average time of existence denotes the mean duration for which a given pathway persists continuously.
-To avoid the influence of very short-lived events on the average time of existence, only pathways persisting for $t^*>1$ are considered.
-As shown in figure~\ref{fig:percentage polarity}(a), cases in which one pathway exists for more than 2.5 times the duration of the other tend to exhibit a dominant polarity in the long-time averaged flow field, accompanied by clear delta-scale vortices.
-In contrast, intermediate cases show roughly equal presence of both polarities, with no single pathway significantly dominating the other.
+The percentage existence of \R{updraft and downdraft events} refers to the fraction of the simulation during which a particular \R{event} is dominant.
+The average time of existence denotes the mean duration for which a given \R{event} persists continuously.
+To avoid the influence of very short-lived events on the average time of existence, only \R{the events} persisting for $t^*>1$ are considered.
+As shown in figure~\ref{fig:percentage polarity}(a), cases in which one \R{event} exists for more than 2.5 times the duration of the other tend to exhibit a dominant polarity in the long-time averaged flow field, accompanied by clear delta-scale vortices.
+In contrast, intermediate cases show roughly equal presence of both polarities, with no single \R{event} significantly dominating the other.
 A similar trend is observed in the average time of existence.
-For the intermediate cases, both pathways persist for nearly equal durations, whereas in cases with a dominant polarity, the dominant pathway lasts at least twice as long as the non-dominant one.
+For the intermediate cases, both \R{events} persist for nearly equal durations, whereas in cases with a dominant polarity, the dominant \R{event} lasts at least twice as long as the non-dominant one.